Building a BookWidgets community with folders and groups

 Looks like we have been working this month!
 After last week’s smartphone release, we have some extra good news.
 You are now able to organize your widgets in folders and find some other inspiring widgets in groups.

 The days of endlessly searching for widgets in a long list are behind you.
 Create folders and drag and drop the widgets you want to add.
 It kind of works the same like Google Drive.
-Take a look at the tutorial below to see how it works.

 On top of that, we have added the option “groups”.
 From now on, you can collaborate with other teachers in a group.
 You can choose if those teachers are observers, contributors or administrators.
 Observers can only view widgets and use them, contributors can also add other widgets in the group.
 Administrators can do both and invite other people to that group.